 Providing this secure capability for patients to safely use health and care applications supports a growing need for using technology led, innovative ways to access our health data and the services the NHS provides.

 Want to provide secure NHS login verification and authentication in your application?
-Go to https://digital.nhs.uk/services/nhs-login for more information
+Go to NHS login for suppliers and developers for more information